-Idia suffusalis is a rare small to medium size Idia (FW length 10 - 14 mm) with gray wings with indistinct markings.
+Idia suffusalis is a rare, small to medium-sized Idia (FW length 10 - 14 mm) with gray wings with indistinct markings.
 The forewings are dirty medium gray with undulating darker gray antemedial and postmedial lines.
 The reniform spot is a smudgy dark bar surrounded by paler scales.
 The hindwing is similar, slightly lighter gray, with distinct dark markings limited to the discal spot and postmedial line.
 The male antennae is narrowly biciliate while that of the female is simple.

 This species is most similar in size and markings to Idia aemula, also rare in the Pacific Northwest.
 This species has more distinct wing markings, including pale subterminal lines on both wings that are lacking in I. suffusalis, and a more prominent reddish yellow reniform spot that usually lacks a dark component.
 Idia americalis is similar in size to I. suffusalis but has the transverse lines broadened to black bars at the costa that I. suffusalis lacks.